 Should you seal grout in a shower?

 Yes, you should seal grout in a shower – but this depends on the grout you have in place.
-Sealing grout in a shower is usually carried out to waterproof the grout as well as add a protective layer to prolong its life and keep it looking fresh.
+Sealing grout in a shower is usually carried out to add water resistance to the grout (because grout isn’t waterproof) as well as add a protective layer to prolong its life and keep it looking fresh.
 With that said, some grout has waterproofing properties that may not require you to seal it.
-However, even in these instances it doesn’t hurt to add yet another protective coat to your existing shower grout.
+However, even in these instances, it doesn’t hurt to add yet another protective coat to your existing shower grout.

 What happens if you don’t seal grout in shower?

 If you don’t seal the grout in your shower, dirt, bacteria and water can seep into it.
 This can lead to cracks and damage on your tiles, leading them to eventually crumbling and breaking.
 In addition, if you don’t seal the grout in your shower, it can become discoloured and unsightly over time.
 By sealing your grout, you add a protective coat to it which prolongs the life of your shower tiles, minimises potential damage and keeps it looking new and fresh.

 How often should you reseal the grout in your shower?

 You should reseal the grout in your shower at least every year or so.
 Although many sealers will say they last for several years, it is good practice to reseal it now and then.
 This way you know that your shower grout always has a good level of protection and will continue to last for a long time.